Judge Blocks Health Care Merger, Saying It Would Hurt Competition

 "Aetna said the pullback was a business decision stemming from a loss in the second quarter on individual plans and uncertainty about the policy outlook for the exchanges.

-"In the company's statement, Bertolini said, 'As a strong supporter of public exchanges as a means to meet the needs of the uninsured, we regret having to make this decision.'
+"In the company's statement, [Aetna CEO Mark] Bertolini said, 'As a strong supporter of public exchanges as a means to meet the needs of the uninsured, we regret having to make this decision.' ...

-"[Aetna CEO Mark Bertolini] was talking up the business potential of the exchanges as recently as April, when he said during a call with analysts and investors that the exchanges were 'a good investment,' despite the losses incurred."
+"Bertolini was talking up the business potential of the exchanges as recently as April, when he said during a call with analysts and investors that the exchanges were 'a good investment,' despite the losses incurred."

 Bertolini and his company "have long been supporters of the public exchanges," today's decision noted.